p-ranav/alpaca/README.md

 ## Python Interoperability

-alpaca comes with a pybind11-based Python wrapper called `pyalpaca`.
+alpaca comes with an experimental [pybind11](https://github.com/pybind/pybind11)-based Python wrapper called `pyalpaca`.
 To build this wrapper, include the option `-DALPACA_BUILD_PYTHON_LIB=on` with `cmake`.

-Instead of providing a `struct` type, the user will a string specification of the fields.
+Instead of providing a `struct` type, the user will provide a string specification of the fields.
 This is inspired by the standard Python [struct](https://docs.python.org/3/library/struct.html) module.

 | Code   | Type            |
 |-------:|----------------:|